TJC1996/worldcup-prediction/agent-prompts/daily-agent-prompt.md

 - Begin directly with Part A, Step A0.
 Do not explore unrelated local files, configuration directories, or any "memory"/"brain"-type directories before starting.
+- This prompt may run multiple times in a single day.
+Each run must be safe to repeat: grading is naturally idempotent (already-graded matches are skipped), and predictions must be too — see Step B0 and Step B4.5.

 ALL FILE PATHS IN THIS PROMPT are absolute.
 The only correct location is:
   /Users/anthonyclark/Desktop/worldcup-predictions-v1